 and for more amazing pictures, check out Instagram @annasherchand

-Thanks to everyone who helped me made it happen x
+Thanks to everyone who helped me make it happen x

 Annnnnd here’s the most awaited video.
 Enjoy!